l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ![Multiple containers](images/diagr4.png)

-As a first example we will use vertx [Event Bus Point to Point example](https://github.com/vert-x/vertx-examples/tree/master/src/raw/java/eventbus_pointtopoint).
+As a first example we will use Vert.x [Event Bus Point to Point example](https://github.com/vert-x/vertx-examples/tree/master/src/raw/java/eventbus_pointtopoint).
 We exploit the same Dockerfile we defined at the beginning and configure two Docker containers within a new Vagrantfile: "vertxreceiver" and "vertxsender":

     ENV['VAGRANT_DEFAULT_PROVIDER'] = 'docker'
     DOCKER_HOST_NAME = "dockerhost"